mbraunwart/terraform-topics-tuesdays/README.md

 [Generating Resources - Recording](https://insightonline.sharepoint.com/:v:/r/sites/DIHashicorp/Shared%20Documents/Terraform/Terraform%20Topics%20Tuesdays/Terraform%20Topics%20Tuesdays-20221018_120435-Meeting%20Recording.mp4?csf=1&web=1&e=Mij5jV)

 All content can be found in `./Session 2 - Creating Resources`.
 Content of this session is produced on a Polyglot Notebook.
 In this particular content it was used primarily for markdown documentation. \
 Several pieces of terraform are laid out in folders.
-A NodeJS app was created for an example generating a Docker image using the Docker provider. \
+A NodeJS app was created for an example generating a Docker image using the Docker provider.

-The terraform produced in the session follows the below diagram.

 <img alt="TFE Token Variable" src="./Session 2 - Creating Resources/images/app_service_deploy.png" width="50%" height="50%"/>